Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Experiments

-\vpara{Datasets.} We conduct experiments on three real-world trajectory datasets of Chinese cities, namely, Beijing, Chengdu, and Xi'an.
-Road networks for these cities are downloaded from OpenStreetMap\footnote{\url{https://www.openstreetmap.org}} using OSMnx~\cite{boeing2025modeling}, and trajectories are map-matched with the FMM~\cite{yang2018fast}.
-Each trajectory dataset is chronologically split into training, validation, and testing sets at a 7:1:2 ratio.
-Additionally, we acquire POI data for these three cities through the Amap API\footnote{\url{https://lbs.amap.com}}, which includes detailed information such as POI names, categories, and geographical coordinates.
-A detailed description of the dataset is available in \cref{subsec:appendix_datasets}.
+We evaluate CORE across four real-world trajectory datasets: Beijing, Chengdu, Xi'an, and Porto.
+The corresponding road networks are extracted from OpenStreetMap\footnote{\url{https://www.openstreetmap.org}} using OSMnx~\cite{boeing2025modeling}, and all trajectories are map-matched with FMM~\cite{yang2018fast}.
+Each trajectory dataset is chronologically partitioned into training, validation, and test sets in a 7:1:2 ratio.
+The dataset statistics are summarized in \cref{tab:traj_stats}, and their spatial distributions are visualized in \cref{fig:traj_dist}.

-\vpara{Downstream Tasks.} We evaluate the quality of the learned representations across five downstream tasks: \textit{road label prediction (RLP)}, \textit{trajectory destination prediction (TDP)}, \textit{travel time estimation (TTE)}, \textit{similar trajectory retrieval (STR)}, and \textit{path ranking (PR)}.
-These tasks assess our model's capabilities at two distinct levels: RLP evaluates the intermediate road segment representations, whereas the other four tasks evaluate the final trajectory-level representations.
-For STR, we directly use the learned trajectory embeddings to compute similarity, while for all other tasks (RLP, TDP, TTE, and PR), we append a task-specific MLP head and fine-tune the entire model end-to-end.
-More details are available in \cref{subsec:appendix_downstream_tasks}.

-\vpara{Evaluation Metrics.} For road label prediction, we adopt Macro-F1 and Micro-F1.
-For trajectory destination prediction, we report Acc@1, Acc@5, and Acc@10.
-For travel time estimation, we use mean absolute error (MAE), root mean square error (RMSE), and mean absolute percentage error (MAPE).
-For similar trajectory retrieval, we employ HR@1, HR@5, and mean reciprocal rank (MRR).
-For path ranking, we use Kendall's $\tau$, Spearman's $\rho$, and MAE.
-The definitions of $\tau$ and $\rho$ are provided in \cref{subsec:appendix_metrics}.